tgrasset/minishell/README.md

 ## Acknowledgements

-This project was made with my teammate [hejingar](https://github.com/hejingar) at 42 school.
+This project was made with my teammate [hejingar](https://github.com/hejingar) at 42 school in February and March 2023.